AngeEcam/Project_Laboratoire_traitement_images_2/README.md

 ## **Usage**

 ### **1. Image Recognition**
-To recognize a number in an Ishihara image, modify the path in `process.py` and run:
+To recognize a number in an Ishihara image, modify the path in `process.py` for the images and run:
 ```bash
 python static.py
 ```